lindsey-calvert/lindsey-calvert.github.io/index.md

 ---
-title: Lindsey Calvert
-description: Graduate student at The College of William & Mary
 ---

 Example of Time Series Decomposition developed as an example for lecture in Competing Through Business Analytics Course at the College of William & Mary.